 Name Resolution

-Name resolution is the process by which identifiers are resolved to specific column-, field-, parameter-, or table-references.
+Name resolution is the process by which identifiers are resolved to specific column-, field-, parameter-, table-, function-, or variable-references.

 Column, field, parameter, and variable resolution